 The course of the apprenticeship year

 The student spends 3 days in the workplace (Monday-Tuesday-Wednesday) followed by 2 days of classes at Sciences Po (Thursday-Friday), with a total of 35 hours per week, for a full year.
 The student does not benefit from university breaks, during which he/she is in his/her hosting structure, but the trainee status gives him/her 2.5 days of paid vacations per month (or even more, depending on the collective agreement) and 5 revision days per year.
-An apprenticeship contract can start between June 1 and mid-September and ends on August 31 of the following year.
+An apprenticeship contract can start between June 1 and mid-September and ends at the end of August of the following year.

 What courses does the apprentice take every week?